sean-m-miller/Surf-Buddy/README.md

 # Surf-Buddy
-Presents current surf, tide, weather, and traffic data to help decide where to go surf!
+Presents current surf, tide, wind, and traffic data to help you decide where to surf.
+Coming soon...